-Scott Neely directs the Project for Community Transformation, an initiative to strengthen congregations to transform our communities.
-Neely is a founding board member and serves as Chief Strategist for Speaking Down Barriers, an organization that uses facilitated dialogue to build our life together across the differences that divide us.
+Scott Neely serves as minister at the Unitarian Universalist Church of Spartanburg, SC.
+Neely is a founding board member and strategist for Speaking Down Barriers, an organization that uses facilitated dialogue to build our life together across the differences that divide us.
 He is a graduate of Wofford College and Harvard Divinity School.
 In April 2015 he presented a TEDx talk on race and racism entitled “What Will I Teach My Son?”

 Neely has been a lecturer in religion and the humanities at the University of South Carolina-Upstate and Wofford College.

 A practicing artist, his work may be found here.
 His writing may be found here.